andre-st/dotfiles/GAMING.md

 - minus-button "-" uncomfortable to reach and press
 - hand cramps (adult hands) after some time playing, buying (large) extra grips required
-- fear of scratching the screen, buying separate protector required
+- fear of scratching the screen, buying separate screen protector (tempered glas) required
+    - avoid weak Thesa for the "hinge" installation method (gets loose when you peel off the glas foil)

 #### Software Issues: